-Incorporating "premix" technology, the burner utilizes a mixing venturi, dual safety shutoff-single body pressure regulating gas valve, variable speed blower, and Fecralloy metal fiber burner canister.
+Incorporating "premix" technology, the burner utilizes a venturi, dual safety shutoff-single body gas valve, variable speed blower, and Fecralloy metal fiber burner head.

-Full modulation is provided using the integral variable speed combustion air fan (up to 5:1 turndown).

-Solid body radiation of the burner flame provides clean, efficient combustion and low emissions.
+Integral variable speed combustion air fan provides 5:1 turndown.
+Combustion canister of the burner is constructed of a Fecralloymetal fiber for solid body radiation of the burner flame, which provides low emissions.

 At maximum firing rate, the sound level of the burner is less than 70 dBA, measured in front of the boiler at a distance of 3 feet.
-At reduced firing rates, sound levels are even lower.

-Provision is made for optional direct venting.
+Provision for direct vent combustion is furnished.